avigewirtz/avigewirtz.github.io-/git-and-github/obtaining-a-git-repository/cloning-a-repository.md

 # Cloning a Repository

 The process of cloning a repository is extremely straightforward as well.
-Just like with creating a repository, you first navigate to the directory you want the clone to reside in.
-You then invoke the `git clone` command followed by the source repository's URL.
+You simply navigate to the directory you want the clone to reside in and invoke `git clone` with the source repository's URL as an argument.
 A GitHub URL has the following format:&#x20;

 ```
 https://github.com/GITHUB_USERNAME/REPOSITORY_NAME.git